-- The load must not exceed the maximum allowable weight specified under Load Capacity (see SPECIFICATIONS). - The load must be a single piece of nonporous or semiporous material with a flat and relatively smooth contact surface.3 To determine whether the load is too porous or rough, perform the test under Vacuum Level on Other Surfaces (see OPERATION: TO ATTACH THE PADS TO A LOAD). - The load's contact surface must be suitable for obtaining a friction coefficient of 1 with the lifter's vacuum pads (see MAINTENANCE: VACUUM PAD MAINTENANCE: Friction Coefficient), as verified by a friction test, or capacity should be derated appropriately.
-If necessary, contact Wood's Powr-Grip for help in conducting a friction test. - In order to avoid damaging the vacuum pads, the load's surface temperature must not exceed the allowable Operating Temperatures (see SPECIFICATIONS).
+- The load must not exceed the maximum allowable weight specified under Maximum Load Capacity (see SPECIFICATIONS). - The load must be a single piece of nonporous or semiporous material with a flat and relatively smooth contact surface.3 To determine whether the load is too porous or rough, perform the test under Vacuum Level on Other Surfaces (see OPERATION: To ATTACH THE PADS TO A LOAD). - The load's contact surface must be suitable for obtaining a friction coefficient of 1 with the lifter's vacuum pads (see MAINTENANCE: Vacuum Pad Maintenance: Friction Coefficient), as verified by a friction test, or capacity should be derated appropriately.
+If necessary, contact Wood's Powr-Grip for help. - In order to avoid damaging the vacuum pads, the load's surface temperature must not exceed the allowable Operating Temperatures (see SPECIFICATIONS).
 However, if such an application cannot be avoided, Wood's Powr-Grip does offer a heat-resistant rubber compound and other solutions that may enable you to lift loads with higher surface temperatures.
 Contact Wood's Powr-Grip or an authorized dealer for more information. - While the minimum length and width of the load are determined by the Pad Spread (see SPECIFICATIONS), the maximum length and width are determined by the allowable overhang, or the amount of load material that can extend sideways beyond the vacuum pads without breaking or otherwise being damaged. - The allowable overhang depends on the kind of load material being lifted, the thickness of the material, and the angle at which it is handled (if any).
 Since materials such as glass, stone or sheet metal each have different physical properties, the allowable overhang must be evaluated separately for each type of load.
-If necessary, contact Wood's Powr-Grip or an authorized dealer for help in determining the recommended overhang in a specific situation. - 1" [2.5 cm] is the maximum allowable thickness of loads at the maximum weight (see SPECIFICATIONS: Maximum Load Capacity).
-However, allowable thickness increases as load weight decreases.
-If necessary, contact Wood's Powr-Grip for help in determining the maximum thickness permitted when handling any specific load.
+If necessary, contact Wood's Powr-Grip or an authorized dealer for help in determining the recommended overhang in a specific situation. - In order to maintain load stability in the upright position, the maximum allowable thickness of loads is 11/2" [3.8 cm] at the maximum weight (see SPECIFICATIONS: Maximum Load Capacity).4 This allowance assumes that the load is centered correctly on the lifter's pad frame (see OPERATION: To ATTACH THE PADS TO A LOAD: Positioning the Lifter on the Load) and that no other forces, such as wind pressure, are affecting the load.
+Either of these circumstances could reduce the allowable load thickness.